Publications

 Working Papers

-Political Representation Gaps in Europe
+Political Representation Gaps and Populism

 Do parliaments in Europe do what their voters and citizens want?
 This paper shows that frequently they dont and how these “representation gaps” relate to populism.